Los Angeles Wedding Photographer

 better photographs for picky people

-If you'd like to view my best work, please don't miss my gallery of favorite wedding photography featuring hundreds of my best images captured at local venues in Los Angeles.
+If you'd like to view my best work, please don't miss my gallery of favorite wedding photography featuring hundreds (and hundreds) of my best images captured at local venues in Los Angeles.

 I include a client review at the top of this overview because the experience of having me photograph your event is as important as the images that I'll create for you and your fiancé.
 Here are some choice words that a past Los Angeles client shared about me and my work: